Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Coming in fourth, IPVanish is a great VPN for Windows, particularly if you want to stream or torrent anonymously.
 It’s a quality service that supports torrenting and P2P content on all 1,600+ servers within its network and offers over 40,000 IP addresses to choose from.
 Even better, IPVanish gives Windows clients the ability to configure settings including OpenVPN scrambling, port selection, and split tunneling, so users feel safe online.

-An added perk is IPVanish offering up to 10 simultaneous connections, which is both excellent for heavy users and higher than other premium VPN providers.
+An added perk is IPVanish offering unlimited device connections, which is both excellent for heavy users and higher than other premium VPN providers.
 IPVanish offers a 30-day money-back guarantee, so users can run their own tests for one month before going all in.
 If you’re a Windows user, IPVanish may be right for you.

 For more in-depth information, read our full IPVanish review.